NAIP Manual on Leading & Guiding

 Chapter two was put together by Guy Wood and Detta Danford providing examples of this practice as implemented by various conservatoires.

 The working group also made a first attempt to make an inventory of the exercises used in this practice over the years.
 This has lead to what is called the Bank of Exercises.
-This BOE exists as a document but will also be made accessible in a series of short clips to be published on the internet.
-To offer a context in which these exercises can be applied, a documentary will be made by the British filmmaker Lainey Richardson who filmed the symposium in The Hague as well as the NAIP Introductory Course in Reichenau in August 2016.
-A reduced version was edited to be published in September 2016.
-Some twenty exercises from the BOE were published as well in September 2016.
+This BOE is made accessible in a series of short video clips.
+A documentary made by the British filmmaker Lainey Richardson who filmed the symposium in The Hague as well as the NAIP Introductory Course in Reichenau in August 2016, offers context in which these exercises can be applied.

 The filming and documentation mentioned above has been prepared by a team consisting of Detta Danford, Guy Wood, Sean Gregory and Renee Jonker.